rkaruppiah2024/rkaruppiah2024/README.md

 - 👋 Hi, I’m rachel
-- 👀 I’m interested in audio producion and biology
+- 👀 I’m interested in audio producion and bioengineering
 - 🌱 I’m currently panicked
 - 💞️ I’m looking to be saved from the evil mark catos
-- 📫 Do not reach me
-- 😄 Pronouns: any
 - ⚡ Fun fact: I love sackboys!1!111!

 <!---